ENCCS/gpu-programming/content/7-non-portable-kernel-models.rst

            out[out_index] = in[in_index];
         }

-Checking the index `in_index` we see that two adjacent threads (`threadIx.x, threadIdx.x+1`) access location in memory near eachother.
+Checking the index `in_index` we see that two adjacent threads (`threadIx.x, threadIdx.x+1`) access location in memory near each other.
 However the writes are not.
 Threads access data which in a strided way.
 Two adjacent threads access data separated by `height` elements.
 This practically results in 32 memory operations, however due to under the hood optimzations the achieved bandwidth is `311 GB/s`.

-We can improve the code by readig the data in a coalesced way, save it in the shared memory row by row and then write in the global memory column by column.
+We can improve the code by reading the data in a coalesced way, save it in the shared memory row by row and then write in the global memory column by column.

 .. tabs::